Ringette in Canada: University and college ringette

-In Canada, ringette players have the opportunity to play their sport at the university and occasionally the college level in several provinces.
+Ringette players in Canada can play the sport at the university level and, in some provinces, at the college level as well.
+University teams mostly compete in the Open-A division and also participate in the University Challenge Cup (UCC), which is a nation-wide event.

 The organizing body for the post-secondary level is known as the Canadian University & College Ringette Association, which is abbreviated "CUCRA".
 The organization was previously known by its initial name, "Canadian University Ringette" (CUR).
-CUCRA is not affiliated with U Sports or Ontario University Athletics (OUA) as of yet but aims to become so in the future.
+CUCRA is not affiliated with U Sports, Canada's national governing body for university sport, or Ontario University Athletics (OUA) as of yet but aims to become so in the future.

+Although U Sports does not recognize ringette, each institution has its own relationship to the ringette program connected to its particular campus.
+Some permit the ringette program to use the team nickname and use the varsity uniforms, while others have no affiliation with the ringette program at all.

+The number of university ringette teams in Canada can vary from season to season, as teams may come and go due to factors such as funding, player recruitment, and other considerations.
+It is important to note that these teams may change over time, and there may be additional universities that participate in local or regional tournaments and events.
+Due to the COVID-19 pandemic, several competitions for CUCRA's college and university ringette athletes were cancelled.
+Some teams did not reconvene post COVID-19.

 The first tournament took place at the University of Winnipeg in 1999.
 Other Canadian universities previously known to have had teams include Lakehead University (Thunder Bay, Ontario), Mount Royal University (Calgary), Simon Fraser University (British Columbia), and the Université de Sherbrooke (Quebec).

-Due to the Covid-19 pandemic, several competitions for CUR's college and university ringette athletes were cancelled.
-Some teams did not reconvene post Covid-19.